segmentio/segment-docs/src/engage/campaigns/mobile-push/push-campaigns.md

 ## Test your mobile push template

 > info "Push tokens"
 > Push tokens are unique identifiers Segment associates with each profile.
-For push notifications, you'll need to configure identity resolution settings for the push tokens `ios.push_token` and `android.push_token`.
+For mobile push, you'll need to configure identity resolution settings for the push tokens `ios.push_token` and `android.push_token`.
 Using the Profile explorer, you can find a profile's push tokens by opening a profile and then selecting the Identities tab.
-You can only send push notifications to profiles with push tokens enabled.
+You can only send mobile pushes to profiles with push tokens enabled.

-Follow these steps to test your push notification:
+Follow these steps to test your mobile push:

 1. Choose a template to test:
     - For new templates, select **Test** once you've finished building a template.